skx/e-comments/README.md

 The `discussion()` method accepts two arguments:

-* The URL of the comment-server you've got running, including the ID of the discussion to include.
+* The URL of the comment-server you've got running, including a discussion ID.
-* An optional hash of options, which is used for customization.
+* An optional hash of parameters, to customize the comments.

 For example one page might include comments like so: